ZenWaveCapital/zenwavecapital.github.io/index.md

 ### Planned release schedule:
-Each additional tier (Balanced, Conservative, Ultra-Conservative) will be launched once sufficient subscription revenue is available to seed the required starting balance (approx. €300 per tier).
+Each additional tier (Balanced, Conservative, Ultra-Conservative) will be launched once sufficient subscription revenue is available to seed the required starting balance (€300 per tier).
 This ensures that every tier begins with real capital and verified live performance.